-underdeveloped, as it would stimulate cross-border investment.
+Further integration of the EU's trading and post-trading infrastructure would enhance cross-border investment and liquidity.
+This would be particularly important in those smaller Member States where capital markets are currently underdeveloped, as it would stimulate cross-border investment.
 The EU's market structure should ideally evolve towards one where a few key pan-European infrastructure groups compete for issuances and trading flows.
 In that regard, the emergence of cross-border exchange groups and large pan-European MTFs is a positive step.
-Further cross-border consolidation between infrastructures will be the result of market decisions, which depend on the costs and benefits of consolidation as well as on the cooperation of national authorities - especially where key national infrastructures are wholly or partially publicly owned.99
+Further cross-border consolidation between infrastructures will be the result of market decisions, which depend on the costs and benefits of consolidation and on the cooperation of national authorities, especially where key national infrastructures are wholly or partially publicly owned.100

 Progress towards further integration in market infrastructure is limited by regulatory fragmentation, which has been difficult to overcome and requires a stepwise approach.
 Consolidation is often hindered, and its benefits reduced, due to the fragmentation of national legal frameworks, including gold-plating, and to divergent national supervisory approaches.
-This is particularly the case for central securities depositories (see Box 7 below).
+This is particularly the case for central securities depositories (Box 7 below).
 Overcoming these hurdles will be indispensable to facilitate consolidation and fully amplify its benefits, by allowing firms to also integrate their infrastructure into single platforms and thus reap synergies.
-Still, given the many complex areas of financial regulation and market standards that require harmonisation, and the sometimes-entrenched national preferences in these areas, this remains a long-term project which requires a stepwise approach.
+However, given the many complex areas of financial regulation and market standards that require harmonisation, and the sometimes-entrenched national preferences in these areas, this remains a long-term project that requires a stepwise approach.